 STOVE TOP INSTRUCTIONS:

 - Add the chicken stock, water, salt, white pepper, bay leaves and skinless chicken.
 Bring to a boil.
 Cover, and lower heat so it’s gently simmering, covered for 20 mintues.
 If using breasts, check at 15.
+Bone-in thighs may take 25-30.

 - Test a piece of chicken for doneness by pulling meat apart with two forks.
 It should come apart easily and look opaque.
-If done, shred the rest of the chicken, then return to the pot and simmer gently for 5 more minutes.
+When done, shred the rest of the chicken, then return to the pot and simmer gently for 5 more minutes.

-- Squeeze with lemon, taste and adjust broth.
+- Squeeze with lemon, taste, and adjust broth.
 You can add more salt of needed, or if too salty for your taste, water down with a little water.
 I prefer ours salty, lemony, and unctuous, especially if adding a starch (like rice, noodles or beans) which will temper the salt quite a bit.
 Up to you.
 If the soup tastes bland, it needs salt.

 - Ladle it over cooked rice or noodles or just on its own.